Recorder (soprano & tenor) & string quartet

 III.
 Scherzo – Grimmig Tod & Heilig Kind

-The example here is a favourite of Peter Holtslag – Mendelssohn’s violin concerto, the scherzo.
+The model here is a favourite of Peter Holtslag – Mendelssohn’s e minor violin concerto, of which I chose the scherzo.
 Two themes, one based on the famous Czech Christmas song ‘Narodil se Kristus Pan‘:

 Narodil se Kristus Pán,